 Seniors living independently might not eat because preparing meals has become too complicated.

-Why it happens: Arthritis, fatigue, or cognitive decline can make cooking difficult.
+Why it happens: Arthritis, fatigue, or cognitive decline can make cooking a challenging task.

 How to help: Arrange meal delivery (Meals on Wheels, frozen senior-friendly meals).
 Simplify meal prep with pre-cut veggies, microwaveable dishes, or meal kits.